An Overview of Yamato Fan History, Part 2

 Yamato Association‘s relationship with OUT magazine was strengthened when Mr. W brokered a follow-up to their groundbreaking June issue.
 “Yamato World Part 2″ filled another 50 pages in the September issue, which went on sale in July.
 This provided the first-ever look at the origins of the TV series, interviews with director Noboru Ishiguro and singer Isao Sasaki, a 16-page parody manga, and another talk with Yoshinobu Nishizaki.

-It provided a fascinating glimpse of the man at a key moment, right between the Toei deal and the movie premiere.
+It provided a fascinating glimpse of the man at a key moment, as everything was ascending toward the movie premiere.
 It was perhaps the first time since 1973 that he knew his dues were paid in full.
 Yamato was going to reach its intended audience and he was aglow with positive energy, even going on record for the first time about a sequel.

 The End of the Beginning